Shazwazza/Articulate/DEVELOP.md

 The compose stack supports two runtime modes through `UMBRACO_RUNTIME_MODE`:

-- `BackofficeDevelopment` (default) enables the dev-only automation bootstrap so the API user and client credentials are provisioned automatically after install and migrations.
+- `BackofficeDevelopment` (default) auto-provisions the dev API user and client credentials after install and migrations.
-- `Production` disables automation bootstrap and verifies that published content survives a restart without any dev-only helpers.
+- `Production` disables that bootstrap and verifies that published content survives a restart.

-The typical validation flow is: start in `BackofficeDevelopment` with empty volumes, let the dev script publish and confirm content, then run the production smoke test against the same volumes.
+Typical flow: start in `BackofficeDevelopment` with empty volumes, publish and confirm content, then re-run in `Production` against the same volumes.

 ### Build a Docker image